mvanthoor/rustic/readme.md

 > least, Ed Schröder and Robert Hyatt (for still hanging around the chess
 > programming community after 40 or 50 years).

-All of these people (except my girlfiriend) can be found on the [Talkchess.com](http://talkchess.com/forum3/index.php) forum.
+All of these people (except my girlfriend) can be found on the [Talkchess.com](http://talkchess.com/forum3/index.php) forum.